 Share of Lots Sold and Total Value at Global Fine Art Auctions by Price Segment 2024

 Distribution analysis of global fine art auction sales reveals a stark contrast between transaction volume and monetary value across price segments.
 The sub-$5,000 segment dominates with 76% of all lots sold yet accounts for just 4% of total value.
-Meanwhile, ultra-high-end artworks above $10 million represent a mere 0.02% of lots but capture 18% of total auction value, demonstrating the market’s concentration at the top end.
-The $1-10 million segment emerges as the value leader with 31% of total sales.
+Ultra-high-end artworks above $10 million account for a mere 0.02% of lots but capture 18% of total auction value, demonstrating the market’s concentration at the top end.
+The $1 million to $10 million segment emerges as the value leader with 31% of total sales.

 Highest Volume